blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 ## 1. Project Overview

 **The problem.** Plastic injection molding is a process that looks stable until it isn't.
 A mold that cycled flawlessly through ten thousand shots can begin producing scrap on shot ten-thousand-and-one — a worn gate land, a slightly off-spec resin lot, a cooling circuit that's partially fouled, a worn check ring on the screw.
 None of these failures announce themselves dramatically.
 What they do is introduce subtle, shot-to-shot variation in the two signals that matter most: hydraulic injection pressure at the cylinder's manifold block (the upstream hydraulic forcing function that drives how completely the cavity fills and how aggressively it is packed) and mold temperature (which governs cooling rate, crystallinity, and cycle time).
 Both of those signals are measurable continuously.
 Almost nobody measures them continuously.

 **Why Notecard.** Plastics processors run their production equipment on isolated **OT** (operational technology) networks — isolated by design, because the machines that run 24/7 production cannot share a network path with corporate IT systems.
 An OEM that wants to offer a remote process-monitoring service faces a hard choice: either negotiate a network path through every customer's IT and OT security teams (slow, expensive, different every time), or deploy a connectivity solution that bypasses the plant network entirely.
 The Notecard Cell+WiFi variant does exactly that — it carries data directly to [Notehub](https://notehub.io) over cellular, with WiFi available as an opportunistic fallback for plants that permit it, and the OEM ships the same hardware SKU to every customer regardless of how the plant's networks are organized.

 <NewToBlues/>

 **Deployment scenario.** A compact DIN-rail or panel-mount enclosure installed in or adjacent to the machine's electrical cabinet, powered from the machine's existing 24 VDC control rail.
-The hydraulic injection pressure transducer taps into a 1/4-18 NPT port on the injection cylinder's hydraulic manifold block — on the hydraulic oil side of the machine, with no contact with the polymer melt — so **no mold modification is required**.
+The hydraulic injection pressure transducer taps into a 1/4-18 NPT port on the injection cylinder's hydraulic manifold block — on the hydraulic oil side of the machine, with no contact with the polymer melt, so **no mold modification is required**.
 The thermocouple probe is seated in the mold's existing thermocouple pocket.
 No modification to the machine's controller, no connection to the plant LAN, no IT ticket.

 ## 2. System Architecture

 ![System architecture: hydraulic pressure transducer + K-type thermocouple → Notecarrier CX with Cygnet host and Notecard MBGLW → cellular/WiFi → Notehub → quality / historian / alerts](diagrams/01-system-architecture.svg)

 **Device-side responsibilities.** The Notecarrier CX's onboard Cygnet STM32L433 host runs continuously (this is a line-powered machine; no deep-sleep cycling needed).
-It polls injection-manifold pressure at 10 Hz during idle; when the pressure signal crosses the shot-detection threshold, it enters capture mode at 20 Hz (50 milliseconds per sample), filling a RAM buffer with a pressure and temperature profile for feature extraction.
+It polls injection-manifold pressure at 10 Hz during idle; when the pressure signal crosses the shot-detection threshold, it enters capture mode at 20 Hz (50 ms per sample), filling a RAM buffer with a pressure and temperature profile for feature extraction.
 After each shot the host computes five shot-level features from the buffer, increments a per-boot-session shot counter, and queues a [Note](https://dev.blues.io/api-reference/glossary/#note) for transmission.
 All of this happens in the STM32's 64 KB SRAM — a 102-second shot captured at 20 Hz produces at most 16 KB of profile data, well within budget.

 **Notecard responsibilities.** The Notecard stores Notes in its on-device queue, establishes the cellular (or WiFi) session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 minutes), and flushes any `sync:true` alert Notes immediately regardless of the outbound schedule.
 The Notecard also handles [environment variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) distribution — operators adjust detection thresholds and alert bands from Notehub without reflashing.